Contraceptive pill, ring tied to higher stroke risk

 Neither the skin implant nor the intrauterine device (IUD) containing only progestin was tied to an increased risk of stroke or heart attack, though the number of women using those methods was sometimes small.

-Danish women using a vaginal ring had about a two and a half higher chance of stroke than those not using hormonal contraception.
-For contraceptive patches, there was a trend toward more strokes, but the researchers couldn’t be confident the finding was real.
+Danish women using a vaginal ring had about a 2.5 higher chance of stroke than those not using hormonal contraception.
+For contraceptive patches, there was a trend toward more strokes, but the researchers could not be confident the finding was accurate.

-Lidegaard told Reuters Health many women have used patches and rings “believing that these non-oral products could confer less risk.
+Lidegaard said in an interview that many women have used patches and rings “believing that these non-oral products could confer less risk.
 But this is definitely not the case.”

 He said age is a key factor when considering risks.